ToshioCP/Rake-tutorial-for-beginners-en/sec1.md

 *Advanced* basically refers to "a level where you can write a class".
 Other users should skip this part.

+The last section may be difficult for beginners.
+But first 4 sections are enough to write a Rakefile.
+So, read them first and practice writing your Rakefiles.
+The experience gives you deeper understanding.
+Then, read the rest of the tutorial.
+You would understand them thanks to your practice experience.

 #### Installing Rake

 Rake is a Ruby application.